Prerequisites to use the Amazon CLI version 2

 Next steps

-After creating an Amazon Web Services account, IAM credentials, and an IAM access key pair, to use the Amazon CLI you can do one of the following:
+After creating an Amazon Web Services account and IAM credentials, to use the Amazon CLI you can do one of the following:

 -